Subscribe to the blog

 The promises of biopharmaceuticals allow pharma companies to command high prices for these innovative drugs.

-Biopharmaceuticals have set new standards for blockbuster drugs; the top 15 biopharma products each enjoy annual revenue of more than USD 2 billion.
+Biopharmaceuticals have set new standards for blockbuster drugs.
 All this considered, it’s no surprise that major pharmaceutical companies around the world are increasingly shifting their focus towards biopharmaceutical products.

 Biopharmaceuticals are not without their own challenges